Skip to content

 shell

-docker run --rm -p "25565:25565" -v /path/to/your/server.toml:/usr/src/app/server.toml ghcr.io/quozul/picolimbo:master
+docker run --rm -p "25565:25565" -v /path/to/your/server.toml:/usr/src/app/server.toml ghcr.io/quozul/picolimbo:latest

 Using Docker Compose